platformsh/platformsh-docs/src/frameworks/drupal8/drush.md

 Drush before, you can learn more about it on the [Drush GitHub Repository](https://github.com/drush-ops/drush#description)

-Platform.sh Drupal templates have Drush installed automatically.
-All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.
-In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.
+- Platform.sh Drupal templates have Drush installed automatically.

+- All custom environments can utilize Drush commands in the development process if they have `drush` configured as a composer requirement and added it to the environment's `$PATH`.[¹](#install-drush-in-custom-projects)

+- In addition, you can use the [Platform.sh CLI](/overview/cli.md) to set up Drush aliases easily for all of your project's environments.[²](#use-drush-aliases)

 > **note**
-> * The Platform.sh CLI command to automatically set up Drush aliases is: `platform drush-aliases -r`
+>
+> Platform's CLI requires **Drush 6 or greater**.

 ## Install Drush locally